RyderCRD/sagkit/README.md

 The SAG constructor takes the following arguments:
 * --jobset_folder: Which folder to read the jobsets.
 Default is "./jobsets/".
 * --constructor_type: What constructor(s) to use to do the construction.
-Default are "original,extended,hybrid".
+Default is "original,extended,hybrid".
 * --save_dot: Which folder to save the dot files.
 Default is "./dotfiles/".
 * --save_statistics: Which path to save the statistics results.
 Default is "./statistics.csv".